 With a view to ensuring the overall adequacy of the Bank's internal control framework, the Audit Committee evaluates the independence and effectiveness of the external auditor on an ongoing basis before making a recommendation to the Board on their appointment and retention.
-The proposal to re-appoint PricewaterhouseCoopers ("PwC") who were first appointed in 2015 as external auditor was approved by the Audit Committee and brought to the Board's attention for approval during 2019.
+The proposal to re-appoint PricewaterhouseCoopers ("PwC") who were first appointed in 2015 as external auditor was approved by the Audit Committee and brought to the Board's attention for approval during 2020.
 As regards to the timeframe, the total duration of the assignment is for a period of one year with the possibility of reappointment for another year and thereafter.
-Effective financial year ending 2020, the Bank will need to appoint another audit firm in accordance with the Bank of Mauritius regulations, external auditors are required to rotate after every five years.
 The Bank follows HSBC Group policy together with the applicable local regulations to appoint external auditors.